September 11, 2020

 Alert levels on campus

 We now have an important tool for better real-time awareness regarding COVID-19 and the College.
 Our Alert Level matrix spells out a color-coded series of alert levels about the risk to our learning community at any given time, and the associated public health measures in place at each level.
 These levels are based on data monitored on the Duluth campus weekly, including testing for and monitoring the prevalence of the COVID-19 virus on campus, as well as other key metrics in the City of Duluth, St. Louis County, and the State of Minnesota.
 We will be able to update the alert level quickly in the event things change; such decisions will always be informed both by data and by our judgment of current conditions.
-In addition to being on our Safe Return website, a link to the matrix will be featured in the weekly COVID-19 updates issued on Fridays by Mike Turner of Campus Safety and the Student Health Service.
+In addition to being on our Covid Response website, a link to the matrix will be featured in the weekly COVID-19 updates issued on Fridays by Mike Turner of Campus Safety and the Student Health Service.
 Thank you to Mike for his leadership on this, as well as those in communication for getting it prepared for the web page.

 What a welcome

 Welcome Weekend COVID-style was a great success at the Duluth campus.
 Our values were foundational to the whole program and evident all weekend.
 Thank you to Megan Perry-Spears, Dean of Students, Kaitie Selleck, director of student activities, interns Maggie Brown and Meghan Stordahl and their amazing Team Delta.
 A shout-out to Sarah Stewart for her keynote address about building a truly diverse neighborhood and community together.
 And three cheers to the wonderful folks in ResLife and Student Health Service who worked around the clock all weekend getting folks settled and safe, particularly Elliott Johnston, Chris Sandal, Vicki Andrews and Ramona Tran.